-Some volunteered to accept Christianity as their only religion, others integrate elements of Christianity into their spirituality and expressive ways while not giving up their Indigenous beliefs.
+Some volunteered to accept Christianity as their only religion, others integrate elements of Christianity into their spirituality and expressive ways while not giving up their Aboriginal beliefs.

 The acceptance of Christianity today by some Aboriginal people is increasingly dependent on the example and teaching of Aboriginal advocates .

-Christian beliefs can also mingle with beliefs about the Dreaming, allowing them to reconcile two different viewpoints.
-Aboriginal people use their deep spirituality to comprehend Christianity.
+Many Aboriginal people easily mix Christian concepts with beliefs about the Dreaming, allowing them to reconcile two different viewpoints.
+They use their deep spirituality to comprehend Christianity.

-Sometimes Aboriginal people need to fuse the western with the traditional way in order to find out who they really are .
+Sometimes Aboriginal people need to fuse Western and traditional ways in order to find out who they really are.

 Cheri Yavu-Kama-Harathunian, Coordinator Nulloo Yumbah Learning Spirituality and Research Centre at CQ University, says: "I learned from my father one of the most precious things to live my life with.
 He once said to me, 'Bubbi, just think, you come from a people that used to walk with [the] Holy Spirit across this land because this is His country and we Aboriginal and Torres Strait Islander people are His children.
 That is why our lands own us and give us our spiritual connections.
 Our Creation Beings walked with Him and with our ancestors for thousands of years.'"